 These people usually sell emu oil.
 Usually.

-Again, I scoured the scientific literature but found no proof that emu oil can bust acne.
+Again, I scoured the scientific literature but found no proof that emu oil can treat acne.

-In the meantime, if you have oily or acne prone skin, I’d steer away from emu oil.
+One of the main fatty acids in emu oil is oleic acid – and THAT is comedogenic.
+If you have oily or acne-prone skin, I’d steer away from emu oil.
 Just in case.